Ryanb58/ryanb58.github.io/content/pages/about.md

  - Work towards building more useful tools
  - Start my own SAAS

 At work, building things feels easy.
 It's when I begin working on my own ideas at home that I tend to fade.
-Therefore, I want to attempt this `build in public` mentality that seems to be sweeping the internet.
+Therefore, I want to attempt this `build in public` mentality that is sweeping the internet.

 #### Social Media Links: